 Primary Care Services

-Primary care services offered by the medical and naturopathic doctors at Cascade Integrative Medicine include physical examinations, paps, well-child visits, sports physicals, acute care visits, childhood vaccinations, dermatological screening, surgical procedures, injections, laboratory testing, and much more.
+Primary care services offered by the naturopathic doctors at Cascade Integrative Medicine include physical examinations, paps, well-child visits, sports physicals, acute care visits, childhood vaccinations, dermatological screening, surgical procedures, injections, laboratory testing, and much more.
 Both medical (MDs) and naturopathic (NDs) doctors, under most insurance plans, can be selected as a patient’s primary care physician (PCP).